Trade Promotion and Advertising

 Pricing

 Businesses should be aware of three main sources of taxes that affect sales and business operations: income tax, value-added tax, and selective consumption tax.
 The Nicaraguan fiscal year runs from January 1 to December 31.
 Businesses should also be aware that in the current political environment, the government appears focused on funding its cash-strapped operations rather than implementing economic policies that foment sustainable growth.
-With no warning, the government has passed tax reforms and other policies within the past three years that adversely affect businesses.
+With no warning, the government has passed tax reforms and other policies within the past five years that adversely affect businesses.

 Amendments to the Harmonized Tax Law in 2019 raised the 1-percent minimum tax on gross sales to 2 percent for medium-sized businesses (annual income between $1.9 and $5 million) and 3 percent for most large businesses (annual income greater than $5 million).
 The government asserted it would monitor the tax reform and consider comments from businesses before offering revisions within 60 days.
 To date it still has not announced revisions.

-The government has failed to apply several legally established tax exonerations.
+The government has failed to apply several legally established tax exemptions.
 The tax exoneration policy has existed since the 1950s and permits local purchases and importation of raw materials, intermediate goods, capital goods, spare parts, and parts and accessories for machinery and equipment.
 If the exonerations were effectively applied, industry executives believe the policy would be a competitive advantage for the country and promote the export and consumption of locally produced goods.

 A value added tax (IVA) of 15 percent applies to the sale of both domestic and imported goods and services.
 However, the new tax reform also extended IVA to previously exempt products like agriculture products (fertilizers, tractors, etc.), meats, natural beverages, dairy products, coffee, rice, some national vegetables, imported onions and potatoes, refined sugar, and oil (except for soy and palm oil).

 The reforms also hiked the selective consumption tax (ISC) from 9 percent to 15 percent for many goods.
 The tax can be as high as 60 percent for tobacco products and alcoholic beverages.
 The ISC is purportedly based on the product’s sale price and is therefore typically levied at the point of sale.
 However, the Customs Authority began levying the tax on imported goods at the border.
 Because it does not have the information or capacity to calculate the predicted sales price for goods on which to base the ISC, customs authorities simply levy the tax based on a purported sale price of triple the cost of goods, insurance, and freight (CIF) value.
-Businesses report this value greatly exceeds the actual sales prices.
+Businesses report that this value greatly exceeds the actual sales prices.

 Commodity transactions on the Nicaraguan exchange market are subject to a 1.5 percent tax.